-Existing development on the site consists of a one-story 7,215 square-foot commercial building with two tenant spaces and 12 parking spaces in the existing surface parking lot located at the rear of the property.
-Access to the site is provided by an existing 25-foot wide shared driveway along Fairfax Drive off of Harbor Boulevard.
-The existing building is currently vacant but previous uses included a retail barbeque and accessories store (Barbeques Galore) and fitness training studio (Malakas Training).
-The proposed retail cannabis storefront use with delivery, "High Seas", would occupy the entire existing building.
+Existing development on the site consists of a one-story 1,738-square-foot commercial building with eighteen parking spaces on the existing surface parking lot located at the rear of the property.
+Access to the site is provided by two separate driveways along Fairview Road and Newport Boulevard.
+The existing building is currently vacant and was previously occupied by a retail flower shop (Conroy's Flowers).
+The proposed retail cannabis storefront use with delivery, "Nectar Markets", would occupy the entire existing building.